mathboy7/CTF/HITCON/babyfs/README.md

 Simple, huh?

-#### Two little problems (crazy parts)
+### Exploit - Two little problems (crazy parts)
 I tried to exploit using the above method, but there were some serious problems.<br>
 First, the binary was running with socat, some character was truncated.<br>
-In particular "\x7f" is treated as a backspace, so I can't input the address of the library area.<br><br>
+In particular **"\x7f"** is treated as a backspace, so I can't input the address of the library area.<br><br>

-Therefore, we can not overwrite the library address in the area we want.
+Therefore, we can't overwrite the library address in the area we want.<br>
+However, that you can not use "\x7f" does not necessarily mean you can't enter the address of the library area into memory.<br>
+We can enter library address by overwriting the lower bytes of the pointer that already points to the library area!<br>
+We can overwrite the file stream with a fake vtable in heap so we can call the code we want.<br>